May 27, 1908

 The FBI arrested Colonel Rudolf Ivanovich Abel, a Soviet espionage agent.

 New York State Trooper Edgar Croswell uncovered a conference of crime bosses who had gathered from across the country on the estate of Joseph Barbara in Apalachin, New York.
 In response to the exposure of a nationwide criminal syndicate, Director Hoover instituted the Top Hoodlum program to develop information about prominent criminal leaders and their activities.

 August 7, 1962

 President John F. Kennedy signed National Security Action Memorandum 177.
-This memorandum enhanced the government's foreign police-training program.
-In connection with this program, Director Hoover agreed to accept up to 20 foreign police officers into each session of the FBI National Academy.
+This memorandum enhanced the government’s foreign police-training program.
+In connection with this program, Director Hoover agreed to accept up to 20 international police officers into each session of the FBI National Academy.

 June 12, 1963

 Medgar Evers, Mississippi Field Secretary of the National Association for the Advancement of Colored People, was killed because of his civil rights advocacy.
 The FBI arrested Byron De La Beckwith for the crime.
 He was indicted and tried twice in state court.
 The jury did not reach a verdict on either occasion.
 On December 18, 1990, a grand jury indicted De La Beckwith again.
 He was extradited from Tennessee to Mississippi and tried in 1993.
 The jury found him guilty.